shank03/bldr/README.md

 It creates and `out` dir in your workspace where the compiled programs are stored and run.

+You can link libraries in compile command, just add this line in your code:<br>
+`// libs:pthread libname1 libname2 libnameN`

 ## Requirements

 - Linux: nothing needed